-EFL - ESL activities and games to teach basic instructions
+ESL activities and games to teach basic instructions

 This ESL lesson plan teaches beginners how to give basic instructions in English.
 It includes; a lead-in activity, along with some practical ESL classroom activity and game ideas that accommodate low-resource classrooms.

 Before you begin, erase the examples from the board and ask the students to close their books.
-Start to give the class commands from the list in a random order, adding negative forms into the mix as you go.
+Give the class commands from the list in a random order, adding negative forms into the mix as you go.

 Role-play with commands